thinkinglabs/thinkinglabs.github.io/_posts/2024-10-29-the-practices-that-make-continuous-integration-broadcast-the-codebase-health.md

 At one customer, I had a difficult discussion with a team lead about precisely that.
 We were a small team of six managing the whole eco-system.
 At the time, we had some issues with one system.
 I configured the monitoring to send alerts to the channel where the team had its habitual communications.
 That system was sending alerts every so often.
 Soon, the team lead complained the alerts blurred the communication in the channel.
 They suggested sending the alerts to a dedicated alerting channel.
 Sending alerts to a channel nobody is bothered with is like sending a signal to a black hole.
 That is just an alerting trash bin.
 Nobody will care about it.
 Whereas, if it is vexing, annoying, or exasperating maybe the team should do something about it and stop the line instead of expecting it to magically disappear or hoping one person in the team will fix it.
 That is not a team.
 That will assuredly impact performance.

 Dashboards about the state of our builds are, however, not sufficient.
 Advisably, we also have dashboards showing trends.
 How do our builds evolve?
-Does our build lead time shrink or increase?
+Does our [*Build Lead Time*](#build-lead-time) shrink or increase?
 How often does the build break?
 Are the number of unreliable tests going down?
 Preferably yes!
 If not, we have a problem, and we should act upon that.

 ![Build trend dashboards](/images/the-practices-that-make-continuous-integration/the-practices-that-make-continuous-integration-broadcast-the-codebase-health-dashboard.png)